 Many people know me best for my work on the Great Sphinx of Giza, Egypt.
 The Great Sphinx sits near the Great Pyramid on the western bank of the Nile, outside of modern Cairo.
 According to standard Egyptological thinking, the Great Sphinx was carved from the limestone bedrock on the orders of the Old Kingdom Pharaoh Khafre around 2500 B.C.

 In 1990 I first traveled to Egypt, with the sole purpose of examining the Great Sphinx from a geological perspective.
 I assumed that the Egyptologists were correct in their dating, but soon I discovered that the geological evidence was not compatible with what the Egyptologists were saying.
 On the body of the Sphinx, and on the walls of the Sphinx Enclosure (the pit or hollow remaining after the Sphinx’s body was carved from the bedrock), I found heavy erosional features (seen in the accompanying photographs) that I concluded could only have been caused by rainfall and water runoff.
 The thing is, the Sphinx sits on the edge of the Sahara Desert and the region has been quite arid for the last 5000 years.
 Furthermore, various structures securely dated to the Old Kingdom show only erosion that was caused by wind and sand (very distinct from the water erosion).
-To make a long story short, I came to the conclusion that the oldest portions of the Great Sphinx, what I refer to as the core-body, must date back to an earlier period (at least 5000 B.C., and maybe as early as 7000 or 9000 B.C.), a time when the climate was very different and included more rain.
+To make a long story short, I came to the conclusion that the oldest portions of the Great Sphinx, what I refer to as the core-body, must date back to an earlier period (at least 5000 B.C., and my latest research now points to the end of the last ice age), a time when the climate was very different and included more rain.

 Many people have said to me that the Great Sphinx cannot be so old, in part because the head is clearly a dynastic Egyptian head and the dynastic period did not start until about 3000 B.C.
 In fact, if you look at the current Great Sphinx you may notice that the head is actually too small for the body.
 It is clear to me that the current head is not the original head.
 The original head would have become severely weathered and eroded.
 It was later re-carved, during dynastic times, and in the re-carving it naturally became smaller.
 Thus, the head of the Great Sphinx is not the original head.
 In fact, the Sphinx may not have originally been a sphinx at all.
 Perhaps it was a male lion.